wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mailboxes.md

 ## Understand the archive mailbox type

 Microsoft Exchange Online Archiving is a Microsoft 365 cloud-based, enterprise archiving solution.
-It’s a solution for organizations that have deployed Microsoft Exchange Server 2019, Microsoft Exchange Server 2016, Microsoft Exchange Server 2013, Microsoft Exchange Server 2010 (SP2 and later), or subscribe to certain Exchange Online or Microsoft 365 plans.
+It's a solution for organizations that have deployed Microsoft Exchange Server 2019, Microsoft Exchange Server 2016, Microsoft Exchange Server 2013, Microsoft Exchange Server 2010 (SP2 and later), or subscribe to certain Exchange Online or Microsoft 365 plans.
 Exchange Online Archiving assists with archiving, compliance, regulatory, and eDiscovery challenges while simplifying on-premises infrastructure.
 Exchange Online Archiving helps reduce your costs and eases IT burdens.

 As a Microsoft online service, Exchange Online Archiving is designed to help meet the need for robust security, reliability, and user productivity.